vincentdchn/vincentdchn/README.md

 - 🔭 I’m also currently working on [Hybricks by Mediactive](https://www.mediactive-digital.com/newsroom/etudes-de-cas/hybricks-inventer-evenement-digital/)

-- 👨‍💻 All of my projects are available at [https://vincentdchn.github.io](https://vincentdchn.github.io)

-- 💬 Ask me about **Movies and TV Shows.
-And also computers.**

-- 📫 How to reach me **vincentduchene.m@gmail.com**

 - ⚡ Fun fact **I was working in the film industry before joining the dev family 🚀**